 I met Veronika the evening before the hike when she was checking into the hostel.
 At only 18 years old and so far from her home in Germany, I was blown away by her courage.
 I certainly wasn’t brave enough to travel by myself at that age.

-Hiking the Mount Healy Overlook Trail
+Hiking the Mt Healy Overlook Trail

-The trail started off with a gentle incline, leading us slowly upward through a forest of spruce, aspen and alder trees.
+The trail started off with a gentle incline, leading us slowly upward through a forest of spruce, aspen, and alder trees.
 It quickly got steeper but it wasn’t as steep as I had imagined.

-A wild raspberry bush was growing off the path along the way – my favourite and perhaps one of the most elusive of the wild berries.
+A wild raspberry bush was growing off the path along the way – my favorite and perhaps one of the most elusive of the wild berries.
 I filled my pockets then soon after, my mouth.

 Gradually the trail rose above the thick forest and we started seeing views of dark green mountains.
-The windy turquoise of the Nenana river flowed below us, with the small town of Canyon nestled in the river valley.
+The windy turquoise of the Nenana River flowed below us, with the small town of Canyon nestled in the river valley.

 The last stretch to the Mount Healy overlook was steep and exposed.
 Sharp switchbacks and dusty earth heralded our arrival into another eco-system: alpine tundra.

 The heat had risen as the day progressed and we stopped to rehydrate and eat our lunch on jutting rocks with spectacular views.
 We could now see 360 degrees and over to the lofty mountain ranges of the park.

 We decided to keep going, it was too beautiful to ignore.